 What is WooCommerce Dynamic Pricing?

-Dynamic Pricing is a WooCommerce extension that allows you to set pricing rules according to products, order totals, product categories, etc. It has seven modes in total for you to create and assign pricing rules, four of which are the most notable: advanced product pricing, advanced category pricing, simple category pricing, and simple role-based pricing.
+Dynamic Pricing is a WooCommerce extension that allows you to set pricing rules according to products, order totals, product categories, etc. In total, it has seven modes to choose from to create and assign pricing rules, in which the most notable are: advanced product pricing, advanced category pricing, simple category pricing, and simple role-based pricing.

 - Simple implies that the rule applies to all products, regardless of the quantity obtained.

 - Advanced implies that the rule applies in view of preset quantities:

 + For orders, those are the total price of the order

 + For products and categories, those are the number of items purchased

 + Bulk implies that the rule applies to all items under it